joemehr/MachineLearning/unsupervisedLearning/neuralNetworks/README.md

       - This is the set of equations that describes the above neural network configuration during forward propagation:
       ![alt text](https://raw.github.com/quinnliu/MachineLearning/master/imagesForExplanation/NeuralNetworkEquations.jpg)

-      - Now one or more of the neurons in a neural network can simulate a logical operations including AND, OR, XNOR.
+      - Now one or more of the neurons in a neural network can simulate a logical operations including AND, OR, NOT, XNOR.
 Here is an artificial neuron simulating the logical AND operation:
       ![alt text](https://raw.github.com/quinnliu/MachineLearning/master/imagesForExplanation/ArtificialNeuronSimulateLogicalAND.jpg)